hubotio/hubot/docs/deploying/windows.md

 * hubot dies, for any reason, and doesn't start again
 * it doesn't start up at boot automatically

 To fix this, you will want to create a .ps1 file with whatever name makes you happy that you will call from your hubot directory.
-There is a copy of this file in the `examples` directory.
+There is a copy of this file in the `examples` directory [here](/examples/hubot-start.ps1).
 It should contain the following:

     Write-Host "Starting Hubot Watcher"
     While (1)